JeetVyas25/Open-Ended-Medical-VQA/README.md

 # Open-Ended-VQA

 This repository contains an implementation of the paper [Open-Ended Visual Question Answering](https://arxiv.org/pdf/2303.05977.pdf) using smaller models.
-The project is also implemented as a Kaggle Notebook, which you can find [here](https://www.kaggle.com/code/aaaacash/open-ended-vqa/notebook).

 ## Getting Started